Updated: February 11, 2026

 • 98% Offer Method — You offered health coverage with minimum value to at least 98% of your employees.

-You also need to note if you are part of an Aggregated ALE group.
-Typically, in this situation, the aggregate group will file the form on your behalf.
+You also need to indicate if you are part of an Aggregated ALE group.
+An Aggregated ALE group consists of multiple related corporations with separate EINs that are part of the same controlled group.
+Aggregated ALE groups are subject to additional reporting requirements.
+Typically, in this situation, the aggregated ALE group will file the form on your behalf.

 Deadlines for Form 1094-C